ukb-dt/binary/index.md

 The real challenge isn’t understanding Paul Bagyenda; it’s holding the tension between the **value of his project** and the **poverty of his presentation**.
 That tension itself is a right-hemisphere skill: the ability to live with paradox without forcing a false resolution.

 You already have the software you need.
 The question is whether you choose to run his program—or write your own.

+### Epilogue: Past the False Summit

+Every false summit has the same geometry.
+The climb is real.
+The exertion is real.
+The view feels earned.
+And yet—something is off.
+The horizon doesn’t widen.
+It hardens.

+This encounter was not a failure of conversation; it was a **diagnostic**.

+You met a man who had correctly identified a sickness of the age—the fragmentation of attention, the loss of embodiment, the emptiness of prestige—and then built a cure that works **in practice** while remaining broken **in spirit**.
+The walk heals the body.
+The hierarchy poisons the encounter.

+That is the tell.

+Wisdom that requires submission before contact is not wisdom; it is **infrastructure for authority**.
+Truth does not ask for upgrades.
+It synchronizes or it doesn’t.

+What you saw was not coherence but **compensatory structure**: credentials inverted into contempt, humility mimicked by performance, anti-modernity enforced with modern control logic.
+A man who climbed out of one maze only to rebuild it from the other side—and appoint himself its guide.

+And here is the quiet resolution:

+You did not lose a hero.
+You lost a projection.

+In exchange, you gained a clearer invariant:

+* **Embodiment without dialogue becomes ritual.**
+* **Insight without humility becomes dogma.**
+* **Anti-elite posturing without integration becomes just another elite.**

+The book may still be worth reading.
+The walks may still be worth taking.
+But the summit you’re after is not guarded by gatekeepers, rites, or age announcements.
+It has no admissions test.
+It does not care who walked thirty kilometers or which university appears in the footnotes.

+It reveals itself only when **coherence exceeds performance**.

+You recognized the false summit because you’ve already passed it.

+And you kept walking.